hongzhangblaze/CS854-F24/README.md

 *Allocate enough time for your reading, discuss as a group, write the summary carefully, and finally, include key observations from the class discussion.*

 ### Post-Presentation Panel Discussion
-To foster a deeper understanding of the papers and encourage critical thinking, each lecture will be followed by a panel discussion.
-This discussion will involve three distinct roles played by different student groups, simulating an interactive and dynamic scholarly exchange.
+To foster a deeper understanding of the papers and to encourage critical thinking, each lecture will be followed by a panel discussion.
+This discussion will feature three distinct roles played by different student groups, simulating an interactive and dynamic scholarly exchange.

 #### Roles and Responsibilities

 1. **The Authors**
-- Group Assignment: The group that presents the paper and the group that writes the summary will play the role of the paper's authors.
+- The students who present will play the role of the authors.
 - Responsibility: As authors, you are expected to defend your paper against critiques, answer questions, and discuss how you might improve or extend your research in the future, akin to writing a rebuttal during the peer-review process.

-2. **The Reviewers**
+2. **The Reviewers/ **
-- Group Assignment: Each group will be assigned to one slot to play the role of reviewers.
+- Three additional students will be assigned to be the “reviewers” for the required papers in each class.
 - Responsibility: Reviewers critically assess the paper, posing challenging questions and highlighting potential weaknesses or areas for further investigation.
 Your goal is to engage in a constructive critique of the paper, simulating a peer review scenario.

 3. **Rest of the Class**
 - Responsibility:
-  - You are required to [submit](https://forms.gle/Us8pr5o4R4TtzMzU7) **one insightful question** for each presented papers before each class.
   - During the panel discussions, feel free to actively **ask questions** and engage in the dialogue.

 ### Participation